-Economic conditions in the United States continue to be challenging in various respects, and the United States economy continues to experience significant inflationary pressures, elevated interest rates, challenging labor market conditions, and disruptions to supply networks.
-Taking into account these factors, we have incurred, and may continue to incur, increased expenses arising from factors such as wage inflation for permanent employees and increased rates for and utilization of temporary contract labor (including contract nursing personnel), and during the year ended December 31, 2022, we also experienced unfavorable changes in payor mix, declines in inpatient admissions and lower overall acuity.
-These factors had an unfavorable impact on our financial results during the year ended December 31, 2022, and may have an unfavorable impact on our financial results in future periods which could be material.
-While we have implemented cost containment and other measures to try to counteract these developments, we may continue to be unable to fully offset the impact of these factors on the operation of our business.
-In addition, during the year ended December 31, 2022, our financial results were adversely impacted by Hurricane Ian, which negatively impacted certain of our hospitals and other healthcare facilities located in Florida.
+Economic conditions in the United States continue to be challenging in various respects, and the United States economy continues to experience significant inflationary pressures, elevated interest rates and challenging labor market conditions.
+Taking into account these factors, we have incurred in certain recent periods, and may continue to incur, increased expenses arising from factors such as wage inflation for permanent employees, increased rates for and utilization of temporary contract labor (including contract nursing personnel) and increased rates for outsourced medical specialists.
+While we have implemented cost containment and other measures to try to counteract these developments, we may be unable to fully offset the impact of these factors on the operation of our business.